Kim Dong-hyun (actor)

 Kim Dong-hyun (born 12 February 1989), also known mononymously as Donghyun, is a South Korean actor, model and singer.
 He is known for his leads roles in dramas such as The Miracle, Good Morning Double-Decker Bus and The 1km Distance Between Us.
-He is a member of Boyfriend.
+He is a member of BF.

 Biography and career

 He was born on February 12, 1989, in Seoul.
 He completed his studies in Myongji University.
-Donghyun is the stage name of Kim Dong Hyun.
-He is a South Korean singer and actor who is best known for being the leader and lead vocalist for the K-pop boy group Boyfriend.
-He debuted with the six-member group in 2011.
-In addition to his musical activities.
-He also joined acting his first acting was in MBC drama Elephant in 2008.
-Donghyun and his bandmates made their acting debuts in the 2013 Japanese idol drama “GOGO Ikemen 5.
+In addition to his musical activities, he also joined acting, with his first acting in MBC drama Elephant in 2008.
+Donghyun and his bandmates made their acting debuts in the 2013 Japanese idol drama GOGO Ikemen 5.
 He also starred in the 2016 Korean television drama The Miracle.